 I'm a Computer Science/CITP Assistant Professor at Princeton and an affiliate scholar at Stanford Law School's CIS.
 Earlier I was a post-doctoral researcher at Stanford and before that I did my Ph.D. at UT Austin.
 I study information privacy and security, and moonlight in policy.

-My doctoral research exposed the problems with data anonymization.
+Earlier, my doctoral research exposed the problems with data anonymization.
 My thesis, in a sentence, is that the level of anonymity that consumers expect—and companies claim to provide—in published or outsourced databases is fundamentally unrealizable.